gavinhoward/bc/README.md

 Folders:

 	include     All header files.
-	src         All source code.
+	lib         The bc math library and code to generate C source for it. src         All source code.
 	tests       All tests.
 	toybox      Files to cut a release into toybox.
 (Maintainer use only.)